 Partnering with the New York City Department of Education to provide volunteer coordinated technology support to parents and students living in temporary housing.
-In the next two weeks, over 300 trained volunteers will be calling each of these families to provide technical assistance.
+To date, trained volunteers have made more than 20,000 calls to families.

 Since relief efforts started March 16, New Yorkers have been working hard for our city.
 Numbers from July 15, 2020.